sanaazizuk/UK_Gas_Reliance_vs_Renewables_Analysis/README.md

 ### Phase 1: Data Collection

-Source data was pulled directly from the [National Grid ESO Carbon Intensity API](https://carbonintensity.org.uk/), a free public API requiring no key, filtered and scoped deliberately to keep the project focused:
+Source data was taken directly from the [National Grid ESO Carbon Intensity website](https://carbonintensity.org.uk/), a free public data source requiring no account or key, filtered and scoped deliberately to keep the project focused:

 - **Time range:** 1 April 2025 to 31 March 2026, 12 consecutive months, half hourly resolution
-- **Endpoint used:** `/generation/{from}/{to}`, returning the percentage generation mix by fuel type for every half hour period
+- **Data retrieved:** the percentage generation mix by fuel type for every half hour period across the year
-- **Chunking:** the API limits requests to 14 days at a time, so the full 12 month pull was built as a loop across roughly 26 sequential requests, then combined into a single dataframe
+- **Collection method:** the website only allows data to be retrieved in 14 day windows at a time, so the full 12 month pull was built in Python as a loop across roughly 26 sequential requests, then combined into a single dataframe

 This produced a single raw CSV, `uk_generation_mix_12mo.csv`, covering 17,012 half hourly rows across 11 original columns, `from`, `to`, and the percentage share of biomass, coal, imports, gas, nuclear, other, hydro, solar, and wind.
-This raw file sits in the `Raw data` folder in this repository.
+This raw file sits in the `Raw Data` folder in this repository.

 ---